icelaglace/openfpga-SNES/README.md

 ### Video

 * `Square Pixels` - The internal resolution of the SNES is a 8:7 pixel aspect ratio (wide pixels), which roughly corresponds to what users would see on 4:3 display aspect ratio CRTs.
 Some games are designed to be displayed at 8:7 PAR (the core's default), and others at 1:1 PAR (square pixels).
 The `Square Pixels` option is provided to switch to a 1:1 pixel aspect ratio
+* `Color Correction` - Japanese developers during the SNES era designed their games on CRT displays with a distinct cooler tone.
+To accurately represent these classic titles, the core includes a color correction slider that approximates the 9300K color temperature of these original displays.
+This slider ranges from **0** (original RGB output) to **255** (D93/9300k corrected RGB output).
 * `Pseudo Transparency` - Enable blending of adjacent pixels, used in some games to simulate transparency

 ### Turbo